August 26th

 Meaning of the subhAShita:

-The lowly burn intensely in the fire (of jealousy) on others' prosperity.
+Lowly individuals burn intensely in the fire (of jealousy) of others' prosperity.
 Incapable of reaching those heights (positions) themselves, they criticize tirelessly.

 Commentary: